Step 1: Sign up.

 - Create your account.
 Here, you'll create your login information.
-Be sure to choose a secure password by following these password creation tips.
-Also, use a reliable, personal email address, instead of a work or school email account (that might be cancelled) or an email address that you share with a spouse or other family member.
+Be sure to choose a secure password and a personal email address (instead of a work or school address that might be cancelled).
+As we may send emails regarding your credit situation, try not to choose an email address that you share with a spouse or other family member.

 - Confirm your identity.
-In order to verify your identity and receive your free credit scores, you'll be asked to answer a series of questions based on information on file with the credit bureaus.
-You must answer these correctly in order to access your free credit score.
+Here, you'll be asked to answer a series of questions based on information on file with the credit bureaus.
+We use these questions to verify your identity.

-When you've completed the sign-up process and your identity is verified, you'll be able to get your free credit score .
+When you've completed the sign-up process and your identity is verified, you'll be able to get your free credit scores--no credit card required.

-Step 2: Get your free credit score and credit report.
+Step 2: Get your free credit scores and credit reports.

 Credit Karma provides several different ways to view your credit: